 Gendered?
 Piro figured he'd better go and try to calm him down.
 Sometimes Tom didn't know what he was saying.
 "It's even worse than the last time," Thomas was muttering.
-"She blows off an entire storyline on account of some minor flaw in the continuity."
+"She just blows off an entire storyline on account of some minor contradiction."